vremenar/rpi-setup/README.md

 DLNA server
 ## Plex
 Plex media server.
 I had to disable transcoding as RPi was struggling.
 But it handles steaming to my TV just fine
+## Jellyfin
+Jellyfin media server.
+An alternative to Plex if you prefer open source software.
 ## Readarr, LazyLibrarian, Calibre, Calibre-web
 There are multiple application for eBook library management.
 Choose one that you like most.
 ## Radarr